scrapy/scrapy/docs/intro/tutorial.rst

 XPath expression are indeed much more powerful.
 To learn more about XPath we recommend `this XPath tutorial <http://www.w3schools.com/XPath/default.asp>`_.

-For working with XPaths, Scrapy provides a :class:`~scrapy.xpath.XPathSelector` class, which comes in two flavours, :class:`~scrapy.xpath.HtmlXPatSelector` (for HTML data) and :class:`~scrapy.xpath.XmlXPathSelector` (for XML data).
+For working with XPaths, Scrapy provides a :class:`~scrapy.selector.XPathSelector` class, which comes in two flavours, :class:`~scrapy.selector.HtmlXPatSelector` (for HTML data) and :class:`~scrapy.selector.XmlXPathSelector` (for XML data).
 In order to use them you must instantiate the desired class with a :class:`~scrapy.http.Response` object.